There is no difficulty in mounting the Shimano derailleurs. On the other hand, there are a few small gestures to know to settle them precisely!

 The front derailleur is then positioned so as to adjust it in height.
 It must be slightly tight.

 We start by positioning the derailleur in height.
 The fork must pass between 1 and 3 mm above the teeth.

 Now we will orient the front derailleur so that its outer face is almost parallel to the teeth of the large plateau.
 The rear end of the derailleur can be shifted from 0.5 to 1 mm inwards.

 The front derailleur is then tightened permanently.

-We start by greasing the fixing hanger.
+We start by greasing the derailleur hanger.

 There are 3 screws on the back of the derailleur.
-The A is for the running of the small pinion, the B for the running of the large pinion and the C to manage the gap between the rollers and the pinions.
+The A is for the running of the small pinion, the B for the running of the large pinion and the C to manage the gap between the pulleys and the pinions.

 We modulate the gap with the C screw.
 When we tighten (green) we move away, when we unscrew (orange) we bring…

 On the front derailleur, the A screw is used for the race of the small chainring, the B screw for the race of the large plateau.